nubenetes/awesome-kubernetes/docs/databases.md

 ## PostgreSQL
 - [momjian.us: Mastering PostgreSQL Administration [pdf] ](https://momjian.us/main/writings/pgsql/administration.pdf)
 - [9 High-Performance Tips when using PostgreSQL with JPA and Hibernate](https://vladmihalcea.com/9-postgresql-high-performance-performance-tips/)
+- [dzone: A Guide to SQL Triggers: Setting up Database Tracking in PostgreSQL](https://dzone.com/articles/a-guide-to-sql-triggers-setting-up-database-tracking-in-postgresql) SQL triggers are less common but can be a great solution for certain situations.
+I'll show how to use triggers in Postgres to enforce data integrity and track changes to a database.

 ## Percona MySQL
 - [Percona.com: Percona Kubernetes Operator for Percona XtraDB Cluster](https://www.percona.com/doc/kubernetes-operator-for-pxc/index.html)